 5 Stay hydrated

 Start drinking early, don’t wait till you are dehydrated as otherwise your body will have a harder time absorbing the fuel you’re taking on.
 Drink a little water at each water station.
 Don’t overdo it either, if you gulp too much water you are likely to get stomach cramps.
-For more race day hydration tips, click here
+For more race day advice read our hydration tips

 6 Fine tune your pre-race nutrition